 On Tuesday, July 1 at 10:00 a.m.
-ET, the Atlantic Council’s Eurasia Center will host a discussion examining the effects of US policy in the Middle East and the latest NATO summit on the Russian war against Ukraine.
+ET, the Atlantic Council’s Eurasia Center will host a discussion examining the effects of US policy in the Middle East and the latest NATO Summit on Russia’s war against Ukraine.

-The decisive American strikes on Iran’s nuclear capabilities which followed Israel’s remarkable recent operations have set Tehran back in acquiring a nuclear weapon.
-With a fragile ceasefire installed shortly thereafter, US president Donald Trump has shown that peace through strength can produce results.
-What do these developments mean for US policy toward Moscow’s aggression in Ukraine?
+It has been an eventful two weeks for US national security policy.
+The decisive US strike on Iran’s nuclear capabilities that followed Israel’s remarkable recent operations have set Tehran back in acquiring a nuclear weapon.
+With a fragile ceasefire installed shortly thereafter, US President Donald Trump has shown that peace through strength can produce results.

 speakers